Jonosenior/chess/README.md

 $ ruby lib/game.rb
 ```

-## Game Structure & Rules
+## Game Structure

-####Overall Structure
-Classes:
+### Classes
-  * Game: Runs the basic game structure - start new turn, review turn etc.
+  * **Game**: Runs the basic game structure - start new turn, review turn etc.
-  * Board: Enforces the rules of chess and stores current status of the board.
+  * **Board**: Enforces the rules of chess and stores current status of the board.
-  * Pieces: Each piece knows its own location, colour, and possible moves (on an empty board).
+  * **Pieces**: Each piece knows its own location, colour, and possible moves (on an empty board).
-  * Player: Stores the player name, colour, and asks the user for any input.
+  * **Player**: Stores the player name, colour, and asks the user for any input.
-  * Text: Stores any print statements too large for the other classes.
+  * **Text**: Stores any print statements too large for the other classes.

-Check
-Player's king is threatened by an enemy piece.

-Checkmate
-1.

-Stalemate

-Castling

-En Passant

 ## Thoughts

   * Discussing the project beforehand with fellow Odinite IvyMic helped me realise that the pieces don't literally have to move, but rather a new object of the same class with the same properties can be instantiated on the target square, and the original piece deleted.
-(As a sidenote, this reminded me of the philosophical sci-fi question of whether the person who steps out the other side of a teleporter is the same person who stepped in, or whether they're 'them' died and a clone was born).
+(As a sidenote, this reminded me of the philosophical sci-fi question of whether the person who steps out the other side of a teleporter is the same person who stepped in, or whether they original person died and a clone was born.
+In my game, it's a clone...).

   * Inheritance vs composition for the pieces.
 I understand that composition is favoured by many developers, but both IvyMic and I decided that inheritance was more suited to this project, because we're unlikely to fiddle around with the parent Piece class (which will never be instantiated) and because we the project is limited and the pieces are not subject to change in the future.